 Why the Best Supplements for Anxiety Should Be All-Natural

-One common medication is the sedative Benzodiazepines, which calms the mind and relaxes the muscles.
-This drug is sold by the name Xanax, Valium, Ativan, and Librium just to list a few.
-The drug is only designed for short-term use due to the risk of side effects, which include memory loss, drowsiness, sleep disturbance, and disorientation.
-There are also withdrawal symptoms, which may result in irritability, tremors, and even seizures.
+One common medication is the sedative group of benzodiazepines, which calm the mind and relax the muscles.
+These drugs are sold by the names Xanax, Valium, Ativan and Librium, just to list a few.
+The medication is only designed for short-term use due to the risk of side effects, which include memory loss, drowsiness, sleep disturbance and disorientation.
+There are also withdrawal symptoms, which may result in irritability, tremors and even seizures.